OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 8 Detection

 There are many approaches to secrets detection and some very useful open source projects to help with this.
 Of note, the [Yelp Detect Secrets](https://github.com/Yelp/detect-secrets) project is mature and has signature matching for around 20 secrets.
+For more information other tools to help you in the detection space check out the [Secrets Detection](https://github.com/topics/secrets-detection) topic on GitHub.

 ### 8.1 General detection approaches

+Shift-left and DevSecOps principals apply to secrets detection as well.
+These general approaches below are aimed at considering secrets earlier and evolving the practice over time.

 - Create standard test secrets and use them universally across the organization.
 This allows for the reduction of false-positives by only needing to track a single test secret for each secret type.
-- Consider enabling secrets detection at the developer level to avoid checking secrets into code before commit/PR.
+- Consider enabling secrets detection at the developer level to avoid checking secrets into code before commit/PR either in the IDE, as part of test-driven development, or via pre-commit hook.
 - Make secrets detection part of the threat model.
 Consider secrets as part of the attack surface during threat modeling exercises.
 - Evaluate detection utilities and related signatures often to ensure they meet expectations.
 - Consider having more than one detection utility and correlating/de-duping results to identify potential areas of detection weakness.
+- Also consider exploring a balance between entropy and ease of detection.
+Secrets with consistent formats are easier to detect with lower false-positive rates, but you also don't want to miss a human-created password simply because it doesn't match your detection rules.

 ### 8.2 Types of secrets to be detected